 Remember also to check your travel insurance, as it may or may not cover you for STI’s, HIV or pregnancy treatment.

 If you have arrived home, then it is important that you get a check up at your local GUM clinic, and be honest with the staff about your travels and sexual history.
-Clinical staff are not there to judge you, but it does allow us to give you the appropriate tests and treatment.
+Clinical staff are not there to judge you and we really don’t, the truth is we don’t really care what you have been up to and we will probably never see you again anyway, but it does allow us to give you the appropriate tests and treatment.